Camelots du Roi: Thalamas affair

 In 1904, the history professor Amédée Thalamas enjoyed a small reputation for having relativized the political role of Joan of Arc during the Hundred Years War and questioned her virtue as well as the supernatural character of the virgin of Orleans.
 He had received a reprimand from the Minister of Public Instruction.
 In November 1908, the Council of Professors of the Faculty of Letters, chaired by Dean Alfred Croiset, authorized Thalamas, who did not have the title of Doctor of Letters, to provide a free course once a week throughout the winter on history pedagogy.
 This course was divided into twelve small courses.
 Trained by Maxime Real del Sarte, the Camelots du Roi decide to interrupt the lesson given by the professor every Wednesday, even if it meant resorting to violence.

 During the first lesson, on 2 December 1908, students and Camelots invaded the Michelet amphitheater and caused a hellish uproar.
 Maxime Real del Sarte grabbed Thalamas and slapped him.
 He fled.
 The young people left the room, spread out on the boulevard Saint-Michel, broke through the police roadblocks, crossed the Seine, and arrived at the statue of Joan of Arc, where they laid a wreath of flowers.

 On 9 December, the royalists demonstrated more vigorously at the Sorbonne.

 On 23 December, wanting to rehabilitate Joan of Arc, Maurice Pujo undertook to devote a free course to her in the middle of the Sorbonne, in the Guizot amphitheater.
-He traced in front of his listeners a historical picture, comparing the state of France in the XVth century with that of his time.
+He traced in front of his listeners a historical picture, comparing the state of France in the 15th century with that of his time.
 He was wrapping up when a peace officer, followed by a Captain of the Guard and a line of soldiers, asked him to come out.
 The listeners dispersed without incident.